Exploiting Local Indexing and Deep Feature Confidence Scores for Fast Image-to-Video Search

-In the last decades, we have witnessed an unprecedented multiplication of web-driven multimedia data due to the increasing trend on social websites.
-Eventually, this aggravates to retrieve a target query from large multimedia collections with moderate hardware configurations.
+In the last decades, we have witnessed an unprecedented proliferation of web-based multimedia data.
+The high-data population aggravates to retrieve a query from an extensive multimedia collection with a moderate hardware configuration.

-In the literature, existing works~\cite{mikolajczyk2005,sivic2003,philbin2007,yi2016,krizhevsky2012,simonyan2014very,bebanko2015,arandjelovic2016,gordo2016} primarily account two objectives, high performance and fast querying, since visual representation is carried out in an offline stage before querying occurs.
-However, a fundamental question which needs to be addressed is that \textit{'Is it enough to obtain the highest and fastest accuracy so as to deploy a complete retrieval system for users?'}.
-A reasonable answer should be that particularly for larger multimedia database (i.e., approaching to real-world scenarios), the solutions need be aware of hardware limitations to mitigate the problem in terms of complexity of the offline step.
+Existing works\cite{mikolajczyk2005,sivic2003,philbin2007,yi2016,krizhevsky2012,simonyan2014very,bebanko2015,arandjelovic2016,gordo2016} primarily focus on two goals: high performance and fast query.
+Visual representations computed in an offline step are not marked as one of the goals since it is done before the query is made.
+However, a fundamental question that needs to be addressed is that \textit{'Is it enough to obtain the highest or fastest accuracy to deploy a complete retrieval system for users?'}.
+A plausible answer should be that, especially for larger multimedia databases (i.e., approaching real-world scenarios), solutions must consider hardware limitations before the querying to mitigate offline step complexity.

-In this work, we present a visual multimedia retrieval method which particularly aims to obtain high retrieval accuracies while keeping the content representation/indexing compact.
+In this work, we present a visual multimedia retrieval method that aims to obtain high retrieval accuracy while keeping content presentation/indexing compact.
 Our main contributions are as follows:

 \begin{itemize}[leftmargin=0.4cm,rightmargin=0cm]